Date: You can apply between December 1, 2022 and January 15, 2023 by submitting an executive summary of your research.

 The second-place winner will be:

-(1) invited to present a GIF webinar in 2022, and
+(1) invited to present a GIF webinar in 2023 or 2024, and

 (2) invited to attend a future GIF meeting in their region.

 The winner - Audience Favorite - will be invited to present a GIF webinar in 2023 or 2024.